 - Webinar 2: Digital therapeutics and interacting with human beings

-Three outcomes are expected from the 2020 work programme:
+Three outcomes emerged from the 2020 work programme:

-- Networking of members and partners: this activity connects EHTEL members and project partners who will benefit from insights and discussions around relevant digital therapeutics topics (data-sharing; working together; collaborating and co-creating across different disciplines, sectors, and industries; considering the societal and market outcomes of initiatives).
+- Networking of members and partners: this activity connected EHTEL members and project partners who benefitted from insights and discussions around relevant digital therapeutics topics (data-sharing; working together; collaborating and co-creating across different disciplines, sectors, and industries; considering the societal and market outcomes of initiatives).

-- Fact sheets: a summary of key messages, discussions and conclusions will be produced after each webinar and distributed to all participants as well as published on EHTEL’s website.
+- A fact sheet: a summary of key messages, discussions and conclusions was produced after the webinar and distributed to all participants as well as published on EHTEL’s website.

-- The first outcome is available.
-Read the factsheet on how hospitals at home can benefit from digital therapeutics.
+- Read the factsheet on how hospitals at home can benefit from digital therapeutics.

 3 June 2020